 After submitting the basic University application form, and an audition form for admission to the BA Dance degree, applicants will be eligible to audition.
 Auditions are conducted by the BA Dance Committee and are held on the campus of the University of Calgary in April.
 At the audition, applicants will be required to participate in two dance classes and an interview.
 Applicants who live outside a 500 km radius of Calgary may submit a videotape to the BA Dance Committee in lieu of a personal audition; however, attendance at the audition is strongly recommended.
-Details for videotape submissions are included with the BA Dance audition form.
+Details for videotape submissions are included with the BA Dance audition form, and are available at www.ffa.ucalgary.ca